bergesinstitute/grafmethodenglish/book-1-unit-6.md

 ****

-Max: Do you read a lof of books?
+Max: Do you read a lot of books?

 Paulina: I read a lot of books, do you read a lot of books?